 6) Create a bedtime routine

-Routines are a secret weapon to ease your baby into sleep mode without much fussiness or struggle.
+Routines are a secret weapon to ease your baby into sleep mode without fussiness or struggle.
 Here is where your creativity is allowed to roam free to the maximum.
 Choose a routine that’s comforting, easy to pull through, and one that your twins respond to.

 A warm bath, reading a book, cuddling, and a lullaby are a few ways to get a bedtime routine going.